 REST is great, but it has many cons that are quite crucial in some cases.
 Let’s talk about them.

-The Websockets didn’t have any problems of their own, but the actual issue is that any type of communication requires a protocol, and each protocol requires a client library that can communicate using that protocol.
+The WebSockets didn’t have any problems of their own, but the actual issue is that any type of communication requires a protocol otherwise known as a transport chain, and each transport chain requires a client library that can communicate using it.

 If you are creating a Python application that works on the Rest architecture, you will need an HTTP client that can communicate with the server.
 In many cases, client libraries are made by a third party, mainly an independent developer.
 Using third-party libraries can expose your security, and your entire application will depend on a third party for communication.